w3f/polkadot-wiki/docs/learn/learn-identity.md

 {{ kusama: Polkassembly (Registrar 5) provides setting on-chain ID as a service on their [website](https://kusama.polkassembly.io/). :kusama }}

 See [this page](./learn-guides-identity.md#registrars) to learn how to become a Registrar.

-## Sub-Identities

-Users can also link accounts by setting "sub accounts", each with its own identity, under a primary account.
-The system reserves a bond for each sub account.
-An example of how you might use this would be a validation company running multiple validators.
-A single entity, "My Staking Company", could register multiple sub accounts that represent the [Stash accounts](learn-cryptography.md) of each of their validators.

-An account can have a maximum of 100 sub-accounts.
-Note that a deposit of
-{{ polkadot: <RPC network="polkadot" path="consts.identity.subAccountDeposit" defaultValue={200530000000} filter="humanReadable"/> :polkadot }}
-{{ kusama: <RPC network="kusama-people" path="consts.identity.subAccountDeposit" defaultValue={6666000000} filter="humanReadable"/> :kusama }}
-is required for every sub-account.

 ---